 • Object > Ticket > Priority | Normal

-Create a trigger that sets priority for all tickets with a tag.png
+Create a trigger that sets priority based on keywords.png

 Step 3: Verify that you set up the trigger correctly

-View the ticket events to verify that your trigger is running correctly.
-The ticket events include all triggers applied to your ticket and reflect changes in ticket priority.
+View the ticket events to verify that your trigger runs correctly.
+The ticket events include all triggers applied to the ticket and reflect changes in ticket priority.
 For instructions on how to view ticket events, see this article: Viewing all events for ticket updates.

 For other questions about the ticket priority field, see the articles below: